 When you start your training with Canavia Aviation Academy, you will benefit from the best weather conditions in the world, which will allow you to finish your journey in the earliest possible time.

-We offer fully furnished apartments for 2 or 4 students with WIFI and electricity and cleaning costs included at reasonable prices, according to the student's needs.
+We offer fully furnished apartments for 2 or 4 students with WIFI and electricity included at reasonable prices, according to the student's needs.
 The request for accommodation must be made 30 days before the start of the course.